 - 1. Mortality status at database discharge (MtDBDisStat) - 2.
 Status at 30 days after surgery (Mt30Stat)

 Number of deaths (DISP=20) among cases meeting the inclusion and exclusion rules for the denominator.

-2683 Risk-Adjusted Operative Mortality for Pediatric and Congenital Heart Surgery any-listed ICD-9-CM procedure codes for congenital heart disease (1P); or
+2683 Risk-Adjusted Operative Mortality for Pediatric and Congenital Heart Surgery

 All patients undergoing index pediatric and/or congenital heart surgery